 Lecanora compallens Herk & Aptroot

 N.B.
-Lecanora expallens, is very similar and differs only by its chemistry: C + yellow-orange, to the point that some authors group the two species together!
+Lecanora expallens is very similar and differs only by its chemistry: C+ yellow-orange, to the point that some authors combine the two species!